[Publish] Posts Report

 |Google+ Page|| ✓ (+1s)

-- For Twitter, Instagram and Facebook Pages & Groups, you'll see posts shared both through Buffer and outside of Buffer.
+- On the Business Plan, you'll also see posts shared natively for Twitter and Facebook Pages & Groups.
 When you subscribe to a Business Plan or connect a new social account and you're already on a Business Plan, we'll backfill the past 200 posts shared to the social account.

-- For Facebook Profiles, LinkedIn Profiles & Pages, Google+ Profiles & Pages and Pinterest, you'll only see posts shared through Buffer.
+- On both the Awesome and Business Plan, you'll only see posts shared via Buffer Publish for Facebook Profiles, LinkedIn Profiles & Pages, Google+ Profiles & Pages and Pinterest.
 Sadly we're not able to grab data for posts shared outside of Buffer through these social networks' APIs.

 Re-sharing content is a really important part of our social media strategy at Buffer, because it enables us to reach audiences who might not have seen our content the first time around.
 Buffer offers a couple of way to make re-sharing content super quick and easy!
 Simply drag the post back into the queue on the left hand side of the dashboard, or click on the Re-Buffer button if you'd like to make changes to the post before sharing it again (recommended).
 Check out this article for more information and guidance on re-sharing posts.